JesseCoretta/go-aci/README.md

 ## License

-The aci (go-aci) package, [`go-aci`](from http://github.com/JesseCoretta/go-aci), is available under the terms of the MIT license.
+The aci (go-aci) package, from [`go-aci`](http://github.com/JesseCoretta/go-aci), is available under the terms of the MIT license.
 For further details, see the LICENSE file within the aforementioned repository.

 Package aci implements the complete ACIv3 syntax in a vendor-agnostic manner with rich features.